-“My Travel in Tuscany” celebrates the first Christmas online and we decided to write two special posts for the occasion.
+“My Travel in Tuscany” celebrates this Christmas sharing with you two special posts for the occasion.
 We wish to tell you our childhood memories about the Christmas Traditions and how we used to spend these holidays with our relatives.

 The Tuscan Christmas traditions - Edoardo's Childhood memories